Daniel O’Donnell company posts profits of €323,000

 The abridged accounts for DOD Promotions Ltd do not provide a profit and loss account that would include a turnover figure or what dividend, if any, was paid to Mr O’Donnell.

-During his career, Daniel O’Donnell has sold more than 10 million records.
+Mr O’Donnell has sold more than 10 million records over the course of his career, more recently developing a considerable television career.